Reasons Why Twilight Series Is/Isn’t Worth

 Twilight’s attractiveness lies because all the characters (except for the newcomer in Breaking Dawn) live in a world that combines the finest of the young adult and fantasy genres.
 Stephanie Meyer made vampires even more appealing than they previously were, and had her main character become completely infatuated with them, emulating the feelings of fans.
 The setting of Forks, Washington added to the attractiveness of the Pacific Northwest and all of its gorgeous landscape, highlighting the universe’s beauty, which was already abundant due to the Cullen and Hale family possessing several of the world’s most attractive human individuals.

-What Is the Appropriate Age to reading Books?
+What Is the Appropriate Age to reading These Books?

 Twilight reviewers recommend twilight for youngsters aged 9 to adult.
 A range of ages, which is not always dictated by its content, reflects the readability of a message.